Lou Dorfsman

-Louis Dorfsman (April 24, 1918 - October 22, 2008) was an American graphic designer who oversaw almost every aspect of the advertising and corporate identity for the Columbia Broadcasting System (CBS) in his 40 years with the network.
+Louis Dorfsman (April 24, 1918 - October 22, 2008) was an American graphic designer who oversaw almost every aspect of the advertising and corporate identity for the Columbia Broadcasting System (CBS) in his 40 years with the network between 1946–1987.

-Biography

 Early life and education

-Dorfsman was born in 1918 on the Lower East Side of Manhattan, and moved as a child to the Bronx.
+Dorfsman was born in 1918 on the Lower East Side of Manhattan, and moved to the Bronx as a child.
 His parents were Jewish immigrants from Poland.
 Dorfsman attended Theodore Roosevelt High School, graduating in 1935.
 Dorfsman had wanted to attend New York University and study bacteriology there, but was unable to afford the tuition.
 He chose to attend Cooper Union, where he received a four-year scholarship and graduated in 1939.
 Dorfsman served on Cooper Union's board of directors for many years.

+Career

 Early career

 After graduation, his design jobs included making displays for the 1939 New York World's Fair.

 World War II

 Dorfsman served in the United States Army during World War II, using his design skills.